Team-Project-2020/E-gzamin/README.md

 # E-gzamin
-E-learning app for creating exams/tests
+E-learning app for creating exams and tests

 ## Backend
 Backend is managed by python framework Django, to run install all packages mentioned in requirements.txt and type